Build a Risk-Free System with Pen Testing

-- More than 50% of the organizations did not provide or list mobile penetration testing among their other service.
+- More than 50% of the organizations did not provide or list mobile penetration testing among their other services.

-- Only 6% of the service providers, provided remote access penetration testing for the business in Malaysia to avail.
+- Only 6% of the service providers provided remote access penetration testing.

 - Nearly 94% of the service providers did not provide or list IoT penetration testing among their security services.

 - Only 47% of the reviewed cybersecurity organizations provided social engineering and physical penetration testing.